dakotazoid56/Encrypted-Video-FingerPrinting/README.md

 # Encrypted-Video-FingerPrinting
 Classifying videos based on their streamed network packet transfer.
-We collected the data from UCSB network nodes using netUnicorn, preprocessed the data with pandas and wireShark, and modeled the data with Sklearn and PyTorch.
+We collected the data from UCSB network nodes using netUnicorn, preprocessed the data with Pandas, Scapy, Numpy, and modeled the data with Sklearn and Keras.

 ## Description

+Replication of Beauty and the Burst: Remote Identification of Encrypted Video Streams (https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-schuster.pdf) and improved data collection process for model generalizability by using multiple nodes from UCSB PINOT infrastructure instead of one single node.

 ### DataCollection.ipynb
 The DataCollection.ipynb builds a custom netUnicorn Pipeline where you can specify what videos to watch (we used Vimeo for add free content).
-Additionally, you can customize the capture time, the number of nodes streamed from, the number of streams per node, the endpoint folder, the run number (for multiple runs for same capture_#), and the endpoint save folder where the .pcaps get saved to.
-For our single-node model, we used Capture_8 which represents 5 vimeo videos, streamed for 60 seconds, on 1 single node.
-For our multi-node model, we used Capture_4 which represents 5 vimeo videos, streamed for 60 seconds, across 50 random nodes (20 then 30).
+All our data collection trials are in the dictionaries with labels capture_#.
+We used capture_4 to represent multi-node collection, and capture_8 to represent single node collecton.
+Both were 5 vimeo videos, watched for 60 seconds, 50 times per video.

 ### DataModelEvaluate.ipynb
 The DataModelEvaluate.ipynb file reads all the .pcap files that are created from netUnicorn in the DataCollection file.
 It then downloads each video .pcap file into a pandas dataframe with the time_interval as rows and 'up_bps', 'down_bps', 'up_pps', 'down_pps', 'up_plen', 'down_plen' as columns.
-The video dataframes are then all set to the same length, then displayed in graphs.
-One graph displays each run for the specified video, stacked ontop of each other to view simlilarity.
-This is done for each streamed video, and a column must be choosen ('down_bps' was what we chose).
-Then the data is divided for the different models as concat, or list of dfs (explain below).
-Next, the concat df is run through the RandomForestClassifier.
-The first classifier run is the overall accuracy of the model, then it is run for each time interval, to see which 5 second time intervals are most usefull.
+Our graph display each run for the specified video, stacked ontop of each other to view simlilarity.
+Next, the entire concat df is run through the RandomForestClassifier, then it is run for each time interval, to see which interval has highest accuracy.
 (Range 20% to 94%).
-We took the highest accuracy time interval dataframe, and ran the trustee visualization report to see how the model was making decisions.
-Finally, the list of dfs (optionally cropped for most relevant time intervals) is fed into the pyTorch Convolutional Neural Network.
+The highest accuracy time interval dataframe is ran on a trustee visualization report to visualize how the model makes decisions.
+Finally, the list of dfs (optionally cropped for most relevant time intervals) is fed into the Keras Convolutional Neural Network.

-### concat: Each video dataframe combined into one dataframe, used for the sklearn 2D RandomForestClassifier
+concat: Each video dataframe combined vertically into one dataframe, used for the sklearn 2D RandomForestClassifier

-### dfs: A list of each dataframe, which is the .pcaps processed in memory, used for the 3D pyTorch Convolution Neural Network
+dfs: A list of each dataframe, which is converted to numpy array time series in the Keras Convolutional Neural Network

-*** The list of dfs, because of the 3D complexity must be processed in memory, but the concat data can be stored as .csv and once processed, accessed quickly ***

 ## Results